RaccoonWX/Realistic-Euphoria-Physics/README.md

 # Realistic Euphoria Physics
-## KEEP IN MIND THIS IS BEING REWORKED, THE SCRIPT IS BROKEN ONCE YOU MAKE FIXES TO IT.
-I AM TRYING TO RESOLVE THIS STILL!

 This is a customizable and well-optimized ragdoll script for FiveM.
 With adjustable physics settings and event triggers for a range of gameplay scenarios, this script offers a dynamic and engaging gameplay experience for players.